ryivins/Scopes-Coffee/product/drinks.md

 date: 2025-10-03
 ---

-# Coffee & Beverages

-## Overview
-This page outlines **Coffee & Beverages** for Scopes Coffee as part of our _Product & Services_ category.
-It provides practical decisions and standards so policies can be executed consistently by staff.

-### What will our core coffee menu include?
+## What will our core coffee menu include?
-Espresso, americano, cappuccino, latte, mocha, batch brew, pour‑over, cold brew, and loose‑leaf teas.
+- Espresso
+- Americano
+- Cappuccino
+- Latte
+- Mocha
+- Matcha
+- Pour‑over
+- Cold brew
+- Cortado
+- Loose‑leaf tea

-### Will we offer specialty seasonal drinks?
+## Will we offer specialty seasonal drinks?
-Yes—quarterly features tied to local roasters, flavors, and scene events (e.g., release‑show collabs).
+- Will offer seasonal specials and flavors
+- Specialty drinks for in house events

-### How will we ensure consistency in taste and quality?
+## How will we ensure consistency in taste and quality?
-Dial‑in logs, water spec management, scales/timers, and recipe cards per drink; calibrate grinders each shift.
+- Standardized recipes
+- Regular barista training
+- Quality control checks
+- Recipe binder

-### How will we handle dietary needs (decaf, plant-based milk)?
+## How will we handle dietary needs (decaf, plant-based milk)?
-Offer decaf, oat/almond milks, sugar‑free options; clearly label allergens.

-### How do we price beverages competitively yet profitably?
-Target 20–25% COGS; tier pricing by size and milk; bundle with show tickets for value.
+- Offer decaf
+- Oat/almond milks
+- Sugar‑free options
+- Clearly label allergens

-### Brew Parameters (Reference)
+## Brew Parameters

 | Drink | Dose | Yield | Time |
 |---|---|---|---|